-Those in which a client entered and did not manage to exit default over a course of up to 65 months.
+Those in which a client entered and did not manage to exit default over a course of up to 74 months and 65 months, as of December 31, 2021 and 2020, respectively.
 This method identifies the adjustment factor that allows to simulate the effect of a closed recovery process.
 Thus, a recovery curve is built from the information of closed recovery processes and a recovery rate curve is estimated based on the number of months of each process.